ScanMountGoat/image_dds/README.md

 # image_dds
 A library for converting uncompressed image data to and from compressed formats.

-This facilitates creating tooling for working with compressed GPU textures.
-Compressed BC1 or BC3 textures can be converted to uncompressed RGBA8 data to work with devices or contexts that do not support compressed textures like the browser.
-Uncompressed RGBA8 image data can be compressed to create DDS files or save space for GPU textures on supported hardware.

 ## Examples
 The provided example projects demonstrate basic usage of the conversion functions.
 The library also provides functions for working directly with the raw bytes of a surface instead of a dds or image file.